yoovtest/joaapidemo/readme.md

 ```
 /www/joaapidemo$ vi .env
 ```
-Update the OAuth Credentials at the end of the .env
+Update the OAuth Credentials at the end of the file
 ```
 YOOV_CLIENT_ID='abcd-1234'
 YOOV_CLIENT_SECRET='123456-abcd-efgh-ijkl-7890abc'